rmrt1n/parsers/README.md

-# parsers
+# Parsers
-an exploration of parsing techniques in r7rs scheme.
+An exploration of parsing techniques in r7rs scheme.
-the parsing target are math expressions following this grammar:
+The parsing target are math expressions following this grammar:

 ```
 expr -> expr ('+' | '-') term | term